RioCasanova/Keyboard-Catalogue/README.md

 ## Clarifications

-if there st
-images: resize and copy the image and that is what will be stored and displayed to the user picture dimensions: width and height are up to use - create multiple folders with different sizes edit page: you dont have to add a picture on the edit page or add and if statement that says if nothing is added use what it has single item display: required
+images: resize and copy the image and that is what will be stored and displayed to the user
+picture dimensions: width and height are up to use - create multiple folders with different sizes
+edit page: you dont have to add a picture on the edit page or add and if statement that says if nothing is added use what it has
+single item display: required
 validation: should be included

 ## Notes:
 I wont be closing any of the issues that I have on this project so that I can demonstrate my process and for future reference just for myself.